inclusive-design/covid-data-monitor/README.md

 ## Testing

 To quickly see the interface in action, load `index.html` from this directory in your browser from a local static HTTP server.
-This index sources live data from GitHub from the [covid-assessment-centres](https://github.com/inclusive-design/covid-assessment-centres) repository.
+This index sources live data from the GitHub [covid-assessment-centres](https://github.com/inclusive-design/covid-assessment-centres) repository.

 This repository is a demonstration of Project WeCount's pluralistic data infrastructure, whose implementation and description can be seen at [forgiving-data](https://github.com/inclusive-design/forgiving-data).
 This infrastructure